EO (rapper)

 EO also featured on the debut single "Baddest" by Amelia Monét, that reached No. 91 in the UK chart.

 Personal life

 Onokhua is of Nigerian heritage, a topic he has made comical skits about on his YouTube channel.

+It is reported that in the year 2022 and 2023, EO was sectioned under the mental health act as videos of him instead a care facility emerged on social media platforms.